-You must make all requests in writing to the Administrative Tribunal within 90 days of receiving a notice letter, a letter informing you of a reduction, suspension or termination of services.
+You must make all requests in writing to the Michigan Administrative Hearing System within 120 calendar days of receiving a notice letter, a letter informing you of a reduction, suspension or termination of services.

 Lansing, MI 48909

-Is there a special form that I need to complete when filing for a state hearing?
+Is there a special form that I need to complete when filing for a State Fair Hearing?

 You can call Customer Service at 1-888-482-8269 or Michigan Department of Health and Human Services at 1-877-833-0870 to request a Fair Hearing Request form or to ask for assistance in completing the form.